jquery/node-packager/README.md

-## Why builder-x?
+## Why node-packager?

-Use `builder-x` to generate the built package for your library or application.
+Use `node-packager` to generate the built package for your library or application.

 It's ideal for applications that builds packages on the fly using [Node.js][].